ntran0429/REP/README.md

 This report/dashboard serves as a guide for a foreign investor looking to invest into the US rental market, particularly multiple-unit properties (duplex, triplex, etc.).

-### Potential Extra Features
+**Potential Extra Features**

-* Consumer level: recommend states/cities to live based on personal preferences
+* Homebuyer: recommend states/cities to live based on personal preferences
 * House price prediction

 ## Context